Ryuk17/Aura/README.md

 ## Welcome to Ryuk

-This repository is speech processing lib for Speech processing, Speech ehancement, Speech separation,Speech recognition.
+This repository is a speech processing libray for Speech processing, Speech ehancement, Speech separation,Speech recognition.

 ### Markdown